A stand-up comedian and freelance writer, Regi Brittain loves life and wants to help you enjoy it!

 Don't ask if you are funny enough to be a comedian.
 Ask, "Am I passionate enough to be a comedian?"

 People are going to provide you with a multitude of reasons not to pursue your dream of being a comedian.
 "You're not funny!" was my first wife's favorite.
 "Wow!
 Being funny is hard," was my mom's.
 And I have heard a variety of people ask, "Do comedians make money?"

 As a novice, you don't need to worry about being funny to commit to pursuing comedy as a career.
 Through applying yourself, you can become funny.
-From Day 1 of this endeavor, you will need the passion, the drive, to push past people's perceptions, pessimism, and misplaced protectionism.
+From Day 1 of this endeavor, you will need the passion and the drive to push past people's perceptions, pessimism, and misplaced protectionism.

 To help your cause, avoid any negative influences against your comedic goals, and seek positive, constructive input and mentors.

 In Comedy and Life, a Skills-Based Mindset Will Take You Farther Than a Talent-Based Mindset

 Most people will tell you that artistic pursuits require talent.
 Additionally, with regard to comedy, most comedians would agree.
 They see talent as the foundation onto which you build skill.
 Frankly, most comedians are wrong.